apache/cloudberry-site/README.md

 ```
 $ git submodule update --init --recursive
+$ ./scripts/setup-pxf-submodule.sh
 ```

-This will fetch the PXF documentation submodule with sparse checkout configured to only include the `docs/` directory.
+The setup script configures sparse checkout to only include the `docs/` directory from the PXF submodule.

 4. Build and run